 Gingivitis is the first stage of dental disease and the leading cause of tooth loss in cats.
 Left untreated, this bacteria moves deeper toward the base of the tooth (under the gums), resulting in swelling, infection, discomfort, and sometimes even bleeding.

 Let’s explore some proactive measures you can take to keep your cat’s gums and teeth healthy.

-Cats can be aloof, so it can be often hard to spot a dental issue like gingivitis until your kitty is in quite a lot of discomfort.
-Here are a few telltale signs to look out for:
+It can be often hard to spot a dental issue like gingivitis until your cat is in quite a lot of discomfort.
+Here are a few signs to look out for:

 - Red/swollen gums

 - Visible plaque on teeth

 The biggest contributing factors to this condition are age, breed, and diet.

 Older cats are more likely to suffer from gingivitis, while short-nosed breeds like Persians or British Shorthairs often have crowded or misaligned teeth which can be difficult to keep clean.

 Diet is also a factor.
 Highly processed cat foods (many traditional dry kibbles) are full of added carbohydrates, which stick to teeth and cause high levels of plaque.